 Your attorney will have a number of questions about how the traffic stop resulting in your charge occurred, as well as the methods used to determine that you were smoking while driving.
 This can include:

-- The officer’s accusations of smelling marijuana in the vehicle
+- The officer’s accusations of smelling marijuana in the vehicle.

-- The presence of an open marijuana container or paraphernalia
+- The presence of an open marijuana container or paraphernalia.

-The attorney will want to know the protocols that were used in gathering this evidence, as well as the accuracy of the equipment that was used.
+The attorney will also want to know the protocols that were used in gathering this evidence, as well as the accuracy of the equipment that was used.

 Gathering Evidence to Support Your Innocence

-There are a number of strong legal defenses against marijuana DUI charges.
+There are several strong legal defenses against marijuana DUI charges.
 For one, the chemical tests used to test for impairment can show the presence of marijuana metabolites in a driver’s blood or urine, but cannot show whether the driver is impaired.
-Additionally, the state does not have a set limit as to what constitutes impaired driving as it pertains to marijuana, and marijuana — even more than alcohol — presents unique effects depending on the user.

 Negotiating a Plea Bargain

-In some cases, there is no opportunity to get the charge dismissed as a result of an improper procedure or an improperly calibrated piece of testing equipment.
+In some cases, there is no opportunity to get the charge dismissed because the evidence is too strong.
 In these cases, your attorney’s defense strategy will involve mitigating the consequences of the charge as much as possible by negotiating a plea bargain.
-A plea bargain involves you agreeing to plead guilty to a lesser charge or agreeing to plead guilty to the original charge out-of-court, in exchange for reduced sentencing.

-It is important to note that in DUI cases, including those involving marijuana, that are the result of the driver’s addiction to any substance, your attorney generally has leeway to negotiate a deal that involves treatment.
+A plea bargain means you agree to plead guilty in exchange for reduced sentencing.
+In DUI cases, including those involving marijuana, your attorney generally has leeway to negotiate a deal that involves you getting treatment instead of going to jail.

 Marijuana DUI?
 We Can Help